Updated July 3, 2023

 Candidate Summary Sheet

-- The resumes received through various hiring sources are posted onto a candidate summary sheet (a sample of which is shown above).
+- The resumes through various hiring sources are on a candidate summary sheet (a sample is above).

-- The rationale for posting the resume on this summary sheet is that the interviewer or the panel of interviewers will have a ready reconer available in front of them before the interview process starts.
+- The rationale for posting the resume on this summary sheet is that the interviewer or the panel of interviewers will have a ready reckoner available before the interview process starts.

-- This is mandatory as the panel should know a brief about the candidate who is walking in for the interview, especially in terms of the qualifications, experience and the skills sets he/she carries.
+- This is mandatory as the panel should know a brief about the candidate walking in for the interview, especially regarding their qualifications, experience, and skill set.